 The cornerstone of the program is a therapy cycle that was specifically designed to target underlying emotional issues that often maintain and fuel psychogenic events.
 Patients undergo a battery of tests to determine whether they might benefit from our different treatment modalities.
 Patients are seen in individually tailored therapies in which they learn about the disorder and target the main difficulties fueling their condition.
+If a patient is diagnosed with both PNES and post traumatic stress disorder (PTSD), prolonged exposure therapy is available.
 Ongoing monthly support groups are provided for those who may need to touch base with the team after they complete the program.

-Our goals are several: to provide an accurate diagnose, provide effective treatment and support, promote future health and empowerment and, educate all who are interested in learning about psychogenic non epileptic seizures.
+We strive towards other healthy pathways too by supporting educational programs for patients, our Facebook page, and through a monthly PNES blog.
+In 2014, I wrote a book (Psychogenic non-epileptic seizures: A Guide) for patients and loved ones.
+All royalties go to Epilepsy Free (a foundation that grants college scholarships for adults with PNES).
+Our goals are several: to provide an accurate diagnosis, effective treatment and support, promote future health and empowerment and, educate all who are interested in learning about psychogenic non epileptic seizures.

 I invite you to visit the different sections of our site and I look forward to meeting you in person someday soon.